zyrahb/mind-hive-react-graphql/README.md

 - Fix up cognito so username doesn't have to Case Sensitive
 - Add more colours and have it shown at the dropdown
 - Cap characters for Description in Topic
+- ~~Focus view, when adding a topic make it so the link is automatic to topic~~
 - ~~Add a screenshot to the docs~~
 - ~~Put my details at the bottom and also date~~
 - ~~Delete topic and related links~~